JeroenDeDauw/AskJS/README.md

 When not already done so, install the dependencies with: npm install

-To run the build, execute "./jake" or "npm test".
+To run the build, execute "sh jake" or "npm test".

-You might need to make the jake file executable first.
-On unix: chmod +x jake

-To list all build options, run "./jake -T"
+To list all build options, run "sh jake -T"

 ## License